-- Always be mindful of protecting the confidentiality, availability, and integrity of RPMS when writing or revising code. - Always follow the IHS RPMS Programming Standards and Conventions (SAC) when developing for RPMS. - Only access information or code within the namespaces for which they have been assigned as part of their duties. - Remember that all RPMS code is the property of the U.S. Government, not the developer. - Shall not access live production systems without obtaining appropriate written access, shall only retain that access for the shortest period possible to accomplish the task that requires the access. - Shall observe separation of duties policies and procedures to the fullest extent possible. - Shall document or comment all changes to any RPMS software at the time the change or update is made.
-Documentation shall include the programmer's initials, date of change and reason for the change. - Shall use checksums or other integrity mechanism when releasing their certified applications to assure the integrity of the routines within their RPMS applications. - Shall follow industry best standards for systems they are assigned to develop or maintain; abide by all Department and Agency policies and procedures. - Shall document and implement security processes whenever available.
+- Always be mindful of protecting the confidentiality, availability, and integrity of RPMS when writing or revising code. - Always follow the IHS RPMS Programming Standards and Conventions (SAC) when developing for RPMS. - Only access information or code within the namespaces for which they have been assigned as part of their duties. - Remember that all RPMS code is the property of the U.S. Government, not the developer. - Not access live production systems without obtaining appropriate written access, and shall only retain that access for the shortest period possible to accomplish the task that requires the access. - Observe separation of duties policies and procedures to the fullest extent possible. - Document or comment all changes to any RPMS software at the time the change or update is made.
+Documentation shall include the programmer's initials, date of change, and reason for the change. - Use checksums or other integrity mechanism when releasing their certified applications to assure the integrity of the routines within their RPMS applications. - Follow industry best standards for systems they are assigned to develop or maintain, and abide by all Department and Agency policies and procedures. - Document and implement security processes whenever available.